logo

 Blood Tests:

 These identify various hepatitis viruses and assess liver enzyme levels to determine liver function.
-For example, hepatitis C is an indicator of normal range with liver enzymes and it also monitors viral load.
+For example, HCV is an indicator of normal range with liver enzymes and it also monitors viral load.

 Imaging Tests: